Working in public schools has many pros but there are a few cons to consider.

 This one speaks for itself!
 Productivity is very stressful and can hurt your paycheck.
-If you have low productivity one day, you have to clock out and wages are less for that pay period.
-It is unfortunate that "free" time can't be used for team collaboration or reading up on the research.
+If you have low productivity one day, you must clock out and wages are less for that pay period.
+It is unfortunate that "free" time isn't used for team collaboration or reading up on the research.

 5. Overall, less stress

 This is PURELY subjective.
-Currently, my job in the public schools has been the least stressful compared to all my other jobs.
-I have amazing co-workers and a manageable caseload.
-I love the age of the students and that most of my students are bilingual.
-A combination of all this has lead to less stress.
+My job in the public schools was the least stressful compared to all my other jobs.
+I had amazing coworkers and a manageable caseload.
+I loved the age of the students and that most of my students were bilingual.
 This might not always be the case tough...

 6. Working with children

 Who would have thought (not grad school me) that my passion is working with children?
 But, it is!
 This is a BIG plus for me!
 I LOVE the energy of children.
 I love how learning can be so natural and inherently fun for them.
-I LOVE helping students develop strong communication skills and then seeing how they flourish in the classroom and in their social relationships.
-It is interesting, challenging, and rewarding for me.
+Helping students develop strong communication skills and then seeing how they flourish in the classroom and in their social relationships is interesting, challenging, and rewarding for me.

-IEP meetings, screening students, domains, evaluations, re-evaluations, collecting data....the paperwork in schools is lengthy and tedious.
+IEP meetings, screenings, domains, evaluations, re-evaluations, collecting data....the paperwork in schools is lengthy and tedious.
 There is a lot of red tape, boxes to check, and specific formats to use.

-Personally, I can't stand it!
+I can't stand it!
 It is my least favorite part of working in schools.
-I understand the necessity of it but it doesn't make me like it.
+I understand the need for it but it doesn't make me like it.
 I'm not good at it.
 I always forget to check a box and I ALWAYS have a type.
-I would much rather spend my time working with students and helping out my teams.
+I would much rather spend my time working with students.

 2. Less flexibility with assessment

 Formal assessments only happen every three years.
 I understand the reasoning behind it and even agree with it.
-However, I like to use formal testing occasionally to assess progress and collect data on various areas of need to help create new goals.
-I KNOW that assessing progress in the classroom, comparing skills to same age peers, and collecting data over time provides valuable information but sometimes I just like a standard score.
+However, I like to use formal testing to assess progress and collect data on various areas of need to help create new goals.
+I KNOW that assessing progress in the classroom, comparing skills to same-age peers, and collecting data over time provides valuable information but sometimes I like a standard score.
 Sorry.